pmcharrison/psychTestR/inst/paper-body.md

-Today's psychologists can choose from many different software packages for developing and administering psychological experiments, with the most appropriate package typically depending on the task at hand.
+Today's psychologists can choose from many different software packages for developing and administering psychological experiments, with the most appropriate package typically varying from task to task.
 For simple experiments based on short questionnaires, straightforward tools such as [Survey Monkey](https://www.surveymonkey.co.uk/) or [Google Forms](https://www.google.co.uk/forms/about/)